PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

 - **Convolution implementation of sliding windows**:
   - First lets consider that the Conv net you trained is like this (No FC all is conv layers):
     - ![](Images/20.png)
   - Say now we have a 16 x 16 x 3 image that we need to apply the sliding windows in.
-By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 16 x 16.
+By the normal implementation that have been mentioned in the section before this, we would run this Conv net four times each rectangle size will be 14 x 14.
+  - The convolutional implementation of sliding windows allows these four passes in the convnet to share a lot of computation.
   - The convolution implementation will be as follows:
     - ![](Images/21.png)
   - Simply we have feed the image into the same Conv net we have trained.
-  - The left cell of the result "The blue one" will represent the the first sliding window of the normal implementation.
-The other cells will represent the others.
+  - It turns out that the blue region of `1x1x4` subset gives you the result of running in the upper left hand corner of `14x14` image.
+This upper right `1x1x4` volume gives you the upper right result.
+The lower left gives you the results of implementing the convnet on the lower left `14x14` region.
+And the lower right `1x1x4` volume gives you the same result as running the convnet on the lower right `14x14` region.
   - Its more efficient because it now shares the computations of the four times needed.
   - Another example would be:
     - ![](Images/22.png)
   - This example has a total of 16 sliding windows that shares the computation together.
+  - Instead of forcing you to run four propagation on 16 subsets of the input image independently, Instead, it combines all 16 into one form of computation and shares a lot of the computation in the regions of image that are common.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)
 - The weakness of the algorithm is that the position of the rectangle wont be so accurate.
 Maybe none of the rectangles is exactly on the object you want to recognize.
   - ![](Images/23.png)